 Secretary – The primary duties of the Secretary are to create minutes and attendance records for monthly and Executive Board meetings, documenting at a high level the activities of the organization as well as the detailed results of formal votes taken by membership and the Executive Board.
 The Secretary may be asked to help with the marketing of association functions.

 Treasurer – The Treasurer handles the NCBA’s funds, making deposits, writing checks, and maintaining detailed financial records to document the source of receipts and the reason for disbursements.
 The Treasurer also reconciles accounts, creates financial reports, and helps to maintain membership records reflecting dues payments.

-Education and Outreach Coordinator – This is an event-focused position, responsible for evaluating public events and requests as potential Association outreach activities, making recommendations to the Executive Committee for participation, and coordinating with the Volunteer Coordinator to fulfill on requests.
-This position is appointed by and serves at the pleasure of the Executive Committee.
+Program Director – This is an event-focused position, responsible for evaluating public events and requests as potential outreach activities, making recommendations to the Executive Board for participation, coordinating and promoting volunteer opportunities within the Association, and maintaining records of volunteer activities.
+This position is appointed by and serves at the pleasure of the Executive Board.

 Board Members at Large – In addition to Officers, the Executive Board has four At-Large positions.
 Some of these positions are filled by people who were Officers in the previous year, with the balance elected.
 The primary role of at At-Large position is to chair a committee, learn the organization, share their perspectives on the Executive Board and vote on issues.

 Guide to the Records of the Northern Colorado Beekeepers Association